-Crystal Cave is an interesting cave which is located in the Hamilton Parish in the eastern part of the British overseas territory in the North Atlantic Ocean, Bermuda.
-Considered to be a natural wonder of the island nation, this awe-inspiring natural attraction is part of what is known as the Crystal and Fantasy Caves, which was formed during the Ice Age.
+The Crystal Cave is an interesting cave that is located in the Hamilton Parish within the eastern part of the British overseas territory in the North Atlantic Ocean, Bermuda.
+As it is considered to be a natural wonder from the island nation, this awe-inspiring natural attraction is part of what is known as the Crystal and Fantasy Caves, which was formed during the Ice Age.

 Since the cave is 500 meters (1,640 feet) long and 62 meters (203 feet) deep, there is one part of the cave which is under water and it was measured to be around 20 meters (66 feet) in depth.
 This part forms what is known as the Cahow Lake which can be seen above from the pontoon bridge that crosses it.